anegbe/anegbe.github.io/README.md

 # anegbe.github.io
-this is a blogpost developed with python flask, javaScript and css for the stylings.
+this is a blogpost developed with python flask, javaScript,html and css for the stylings.